bookshelfdave/contact/README.md

 	using bucket "Foo" …

+To see the current bucket that you're using:

+	get bucket;

 ### Use with default options

 You can specify default options to use for `fetch`, `store`, `delete` and `query2i`.
 Any